Marvels: "Monsters"

 In the early 1960s, Sheldon is now the father of two girls, Beth and Jennie, and he is preparing to write a book called Marvels.
 New York now has two superhero teams, the Fantastic Four and the Avengers.
 Sheldon is excited by recent news of the return of Captain America, but the public has begun to fear mutants, especially the mutant team known as the X-Men.
 As he covers an anti-mutant mob that comes face-to-face with the X-Men, he overhears X-Men leader Cyclops ordering his teammates not to engage with the mob, saying "they're not worth it" and leaving.
 Sheldon, unsure of their meaning, finds the words staying with him.
 Despite the public's distrust of the X-Men, some Marvels are treated as celebrities, as seen by Sheldon at the gala opening of Alicia Masters' sculptures, where gossip spreads over the upcoming marriage of the Fantastic Four's Reed Richards and Susan Storm.
-Sheldon leaves the gala and rushes home after hearing about an anti-mutant mob near there, and he finds his daughters hiding their friend, a mutant girl with a skull-like head.
+Sheldon leaves the gala and rushes home after hearing about an anti-mutant mob near there, and he finds his daughters hiding their friend, a mutant girl with a skull-like head named Maggie.
 Sheldon sees the importance of hiding this girl, but is worried for his family.
 Following the wedding, mutant-hunting robots called Sentinels are unleashed by Bolivar Trask during a televised debate with Charles Xavier; they malfunction and begin rampaging throughout the city.
 A mob forms in the chaos, attacking and destroying everything in sight, with only Sheldon helping the injured.
 The repaired Sentinels stop the mob, but Sheldon returns home to find the mutant girl gone.